Welcome to Mid-City and Bayou St. John

 Getting Here and Around

 From downtown there are two easy ways to get into Mid-City: Canal Street or Esplanade Avenue, both of which border the French Quarter.
-There are two streetcar lines that run down Canal Street: one will take you straight down Canal to Metairie Cemetery, and the other will turn down Carrollton Avenue and deposit you right in front of City Park.
+There are two streetcar lines that run down Canal Street.
+One will take you straight down Canal to Metairie Cemetery, and the other will turn down Carrollton Avenue and deposit you right in front of City Park.
 The No. 91 Jackson-Esplanade bus, which you can catch anywhere along Rampart Street in the French Quarter, turns onto Esplanade Avenue, stops near the Degas House, and also takes you right by City Park.
 The streetcar ride from downtown takes approximately 30 minutes.
 Allow about 15 minutes for the bus ride down Esplanade.
+The Lafitte Greenway connects Mid-City to the French Quarter via a paved biking and walking path with pleasant city views.
+The Greenway begins at Basin Street in the French Quarter and ends at the entrance to City Park

 Making the Most of Your Time